xiix0/scam/README.md

-You will be awarded some great honor.
+You will forget that you ever knew me.